semaphoreci/semaphore/docs/docs/reference/os-ubuntu.md

 ## Overview

-The Operating System image defines what OS and software is pre-installed in you [agents](../using-semaphore/pipelines#agents).
+The Operating System image defines what OS and software are pre-installed in your [agents](../using-semaphore/pipelines#agents).

 This page describes OS images to run on Linux-based Semaphore Cloud [machines](./machine-types).
 You can add more OS options using [self-hosted agents](../using-semaphore/self-hosted).

 ### Installing packages {#install}

-You have full `sudo` passworldless permissions to install and modify OS packages as needed.
+You have full `sudo` passwordless permissions to install and modify OS packages as needed.
 Ubuntu package manager is [apt](https://ubuntu.com/server/docs/package-management).

 To install a package, run: